Johnlon/integrated-circuit-tester/README.md

 I've included the test results for my soldered PCB below.

 ```
+Initial test case to charge the pins...
 Testcase :  1111111111111111111111

+Then Sample the pins over a period...
+Testcase :  SSSSSSSSSSSSSSSSSSSSSS

 Result   : -1111111111111111111111- : 0 secs
 Result   : -1111111111111111111111- : 1 sec
 Result   : -1101111111111111111111- : 2 secs